NYcleaner/muxuezi.github.io/posts/the-swift-programming-language-en.md

 This example uses optional binding to try to access a planet with a raw value of `9`.
 The statement `if let somePlanet = Planet(rawValue: 9)` creates an optional `Planet`, and sets `somePlanet` to the value of that optional `Planet` if it can be retrieved.
 In this case, it is not possible to retrieve a planet with a position of `9`, and so the `else` branch is executed instead.

 # Classes and Structures

-On This Page

-  1. Comparing Classes and Structures

-  2. Structures and Enumerations Are Value Types

-  3. Classes Are Reference Types

-  4. Choosing Between Classes and Structures

-  5. Assignment and Copy Behavior for Strings, Arrays, and Dictionaries

 _Classes_ and _structures_ are general-purpose, flexible constructs that become the building blocks of your program’s code.
 You define properties and methods to add functionality to your classes and structures by using exactly the same syntax as for constants, variables, and functions.